ambikad04/FL-ModelPoisoning/README.md

 ## Example Output

-When executed, the script logs the presence of a malicious client and completes the FL process.
-It also evaluates the global model's performance:
+When you run the script, it shows logs like this:

 ```
 Client 1 is malicious in epoch 1.